LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    local predicate
-      A predicate that is defined in an object (or in a :term:`category`) but that is not listed in a scope directive.
+      A predicate that is defined in an object (or in a :term:`category`) but that is not listed in a
+      :term:`scope directive <predicate scope directive>`.
 These predicates behave like private predicates but are invisible to the reflection :term:`built-in methods <built-in method>`.
 Local predicates are usually auxiliary predicates and only relevant to the entity where they are defined.